Jagzki/Projecto-LandingPage/README.md

 Este é um projeto de desenvolvimento do módulo básico do curso de Tecnologia da escola DNC.

 This is a development project for the basic module of the Technology course at the DNC school.

+Link do site disponibilizado:https://escoladncbyjose.netlify.app/